Scrummy Lane

 Icing/Decorating

-• Spoon/Drizzle the icing all over the scrolls.
+• Spoon/Drizzle the icing all over the rolls.
 Scatter the orange zest over the top.

 • Serve while still warm with forks and a good cup of coffee on the side!